cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     ![Make montage dialog](fig/make-montage-dialog.png){#fig:mmdia width="21%"}

+3. Note that labels, frames and so on are part of the image.
+This means you may observe undesired effects if you try to adjust brightness and contrast after creating the montage.
+Thus make sure that you do all required processing before crating the montage.
+However, be aware that usually images displayed together in a montage should not be processed differently!

-3. You can see how easy it is to create a custom montage view, play with the different options, e.g. `[Increment]`.
+4. You can see how easy it is to create a custom montage view, play with the different options, e.g. `[Increment]`.

 **Tags:** exercise montage-1